Puppy Checklist 2021

 A lead is absolutely necessary, regardless of their breed, each dog needs their exercise, some more than others.

 Food comes in all type grades and brands.
 It would be best to do some research on the ones that will benefit your dog the most.
-You can read some of the top brands Fayie recommends such as Ziwi Peak or Wellness Natural Dog Food or understand the trending top dog food for 2020.
+You can read some of the top brands Fayie recommends such as Ziwi Peak or Wellness Natural Dog Food.
 Another option will be understanding which brands to avoid via the Last 20 years of Pet Product Recall List.
 As everyone’s budget is different, it would be good to understand the best product within your personal budget.

 Do all your due diligence and research on several pet insurance films.
 Compare prices, premiums and offers they deliver after you research their brand, stability and credibility.
 It all comes down to, understanding your budget and the potential outgoing cost of your new puppy/dog.